". . . and having done all . . . stand firm." Eph. 6:13

 Divorce is not the same issue as transgender identity, but it offers a helpful parallel for how Jesus interprets Scripture and why.

-When confronted with an ethical question, the only sinless human being (Hebrews 4:15) turned to the revealed Word of God in Scripture for divine wisdom.
+When confronted with an ethical question, the only sinless human being (Hebrews 4:15) turned to the revealed word of God in Scripture for divine wisdom.
 Jesus did not seek a prooftext for his own opinion but insight into the will of God.
 “My judgment is just,” he said, “because I seek not my own will but the will of him who sent me” (John 5:30).
 In particular, he turned to the creation narrative for an account of human relations before sin entered the world, when God declared everything that he created to be “very good” (Genesis 1:31).
-Jesus argued that the creation order reflects God’s will and should still apply, although human relationships have been grievously marred by sin.
+Jesus argued that the created order reflects God’s will and should still apply, although human relationships have been grievously marred by sin.

 Those who claim to follow Jesus should also follow him in how they interpret the Scriptures, as the New Testament authors did.
 This means that, when answering the ethical questions of our own day, we should use Jesus’s interpretation of the Scriptures as a model for our own.
 The application is not always direct or obvious, such as Paul’s connection between muzzling oxen and paying pastors (Deuteronomy 25:4, 1 Corinthians 9:9, 1 Timothy 5:18).
 But, fortunately, there is a Scripture that directly relates to transgender identity, and it is the very same one Jesus quoted regarding sexual issues, Genesis 1:27.